clovisdanielcosta/angula-basic/README.md

 </p>

 <p>
-This repository was created as part of bootcamp "everis FullStack Developer" by Digital Innovation One  to building a manager courses project with purpouse to introduce the Angular 8 basics concepts.
+This repository was created to training how to create a basic calculator application in Angular and deploy that applicaiton to GitHub Pages.
 </p>

 <p align="center">